rycon2424/Multiplayer_ClientSidePrediction/pages/Part_1.md

 ![IntroGif](images/lag_intro.gif?raw=true)

 **Knowledge expected from you**
-- Knowledge of the Unity Engine and C#
+- Knowledge of the Unity Engine and C# <br>
+  ***(note: To keep this tutorial relevant for a long time, im using Unity's new input system in this tutorial.
+Although you can follow it with the default/old one too)***
 - Knowing the basics of networking (Rpcs, packages, multiplayer)
 - Being able to write code in a code editor (IDE) <br>
 - Using networking solutions or similar to "Netcode for Gameobjects", "Mirror" <br>